Sheersh123/Terraform/README.md

   }
 }
 ```
+Replace with your cloud provider's remote state configuration (GCS, Azure Blob, etc.) and ensure state locking is enabled when supported.

-## Recommended workflows & tooling
+## Recommended tools & CI patterns
-- Format and validate before commit:
+Local tooling:
+- Terraform CLI (>= 1.0; use latest stable)
-  terraform fmt -recursive
+- terraform fmt -recursive
-  terraform validate
+- terraform validate

-- Static analysis:
-  - tflint
+- tflint — linting
-  - checkov or tfsec (security scanning)
+- tfsec / checkov — security scanning

-- Generate module docs:
+- terraform-docs — generate module docs

-  terraform-docs md modules/<module>/
+CI suggestions:
+- On PRs run:
+  - terraform fmt (check-only)
+  - terraform validate

-- CI:
+  - tflint / tfsec
-  - Run `terraform fmt` and `terraform validate` on pull requests
+  - `terraform plan` with a safe, read-only credentials set (or plan against a mocked/staging account)
+- Expose `plan` output in PR for reviewers
-  - Use `plan` outputs in PRs; require manual approval for `apply` in protected branches or via automation
+- Require manual approval to `apply` for protected branches/environments (or use an operator pipeline)

 ## Testing & validation
-- Unit-ish testing: use `terraform plan` with known inputs and diff assertions
+- Unit-ish checks: run `terraform plan` with controlled inputs and validate expected diffs
-- Integration testing: use tools like Terratest (Go) or kitchen-terraform (Ruby)
+- Integration tests: Terratest (Go) or kitchen-terraform (Ruby) for end-to-end testing
-- Linting and security scanning: tflint, tfsec, checkov
+- Linting and security: tflint, tfsec, checkov in CI
 - Example workflow:
-  - Run `terraform init` → `terraform plan` in CI for each PR
+  - PR: `fmt`, `validate`, `tflint`, `tfsec`, `terraform plan`
-  - Optionally run acceptance tests in a temporary environment and destroy afterwards
+  - Optional: run acceptance tests in ephemeral resources and destroy after tests

 ## Secrets & sensitive data
-- Never commit secrets or provider credentials to the repo
+- Never commit secrets or provider keys to the repo
-- Use remote secret stores (e.g., AWS Secrets Manager, HashiCorp Vault) or CI secrets
+- Use CI secret stores or cloud secret managers (AWS Secrets Manager, Azure Key Vault, HashiCorp Vault)
+- Mark sensitive variables with `sensitive = true` in variable definitions
-- Use `sensitive = true` for variables that hold secret values
+- Use environment variables or encrypted secret injection in CI for providers

 ## Contributing
-Contributions are welcome.
-Suggested process:
+Contributions welcome — suggested flow:
 1. Open an issue describing the change or problem.
-2. Create a feature branch: `git checkout -b feat/<short-description>`
+2. Create a branch: git checkout -b feat/<short-description>
-3. Add tests/examples and run `terraform fmt` and `terraform validate`
+3. Implement changes, add/update examples and tests
+4. Run `terraform fmt`, `terraform validate`, and other linters
-4. Open a pull request describing the changes
+5. Open a pull request with a clear description

-When contributing modules:
+Module-specific contribution tips:
-- Add module-level README and examples
+- Provide/maintain module-level README and examples
-- Follow input/output naming conventions
+- Follow existing naming conventions for inputs/outputs
-- Keep modules focused and versioned
+- Keep changes small and focused; add tests when possible

-## License
+## License & ownership
-By default this repository does not specify a license.
-To make this code reusable by others, add a LICENSE file (e.g., MIT, Apache-2.0).
-Replace this section with the chosen license text or a reference to LICENSE.
+This repository currently does not include a license file.
+To allow reuse, consider adding a LICENSE (MIT, Apache-2.0, etc.).
+If you are the repo owner, add a LICENSE file at the repository root.

 ## Contact
 Repo owner: Sheersh123
-For questions or support, open an issue or contact the owner via GitHub.
+For questions or support, open an issue in this repository.

 ---

-Notes:
-- This README is a template.
-Customize it to reflect the providers, modules, and CI process you actually use.
-- To make your repo production-ready, add remote state configuration, CI workflows, module documentation, and example `tfvars` files.
+Notes & next steps you might want to take:
+- Add a LICENSE file
+- Add module-level READMEs and example tfvars for each environment
+- Add CI workflows under `.github/workflows/` to run fmt/validate/linters and produce plan artifacts